 The CREW behavioral health programs are still operating with no reduction in scheduled staff hours.
 Many of our staff have begun working remotely some days of the week to make efforts to follow social distancing guidelines.
 Our staff are utilizing available resources for telehealth services, so new intake appointments, individual sessions, or psychiatric visits are likely to occur over the phone or by video conference.
 Staff will be asking individuals seeking or in services for presence of COVID-like symptoms and making efforts to connect individuals to medical care.
-Our Open Access schedule for new intake assessments has temporarily changed, however, we are still offering scheduled assessment times on a daily basis at this time.
 We are committed to our role as essential staff and we are making all best efforts to be present while protecting the health and safety of all individuals currently in our services and those in the community who are in need of support.

 The CReW (Counseling, Recovery and Wellness) Program is a state licensed outpatient mental health and substance use treatment provider within King County.
 We seek to assist adults with mental health, substance use, or co-occurring challenges to improve their quality of life and achieve increasing levels of stability in recovery.
 We believe that this work is done best by developing collaborative goals with individuals for what could lead towards a happier and healthier life.
 We understand that there’s no one-size-fits-all type of treatment, so we tailor our services based on the individual’s unique strengths and barriers.

 - Certified Peer Counselors

 - Case Managers

 - Psychiatric Providers